ColleagueRiley/RSGL/README.md

 `example/events.c` is a example which shows off all the events that RSGL has and prints out their event data into the terminal

 ## glfw.c
-`examples/glfw.c` is a example which shows off how you can use RSGL's rendering functions seperate from the windowing backend
+`examples/glfw.c` is a example which shows off how you can use RSGL's rendering functions separate from the windowing backend

 ## glVer.c
 `examples/glVer.c` is a example which shows how RSGL can switch between legacy and modern opengl\